kzw/stalk/docs/README.md

 		rsync <origin> <cachedir>/<name>
 if `origin` cannot be parsed as a url.
 Otherwise, `origin` will be downloaded as

-		urllib.urlopen(origin>).read()
+		urllib.urlretrieve(<origin>, <cacheddir>/<name>)
 Optionally a file section may contain `cachetime` option which will override any value specified `DEFAULT` section.
-If no `cachetime` is found for a file, it is equivalent to zero `cachetime`.
+If no `cachetime` is found for a file, it is equivalent to a hardcoded minimum `cachetime` of 60 s.
+This value should be below the minimum time period you expect the remote file to change regularly.
+In other words, if the file on the remote server changes every hour, the cachetime should be below 3600.
+It should also be well above the time it takes to download or rsync the remote file; this obviously depends on the network and the size of the file.
 Assuming the config file is located at `/etc/stalk/ssh.cf`, the command to mount is

 		stem -r -c /etc/stalk/ssh.cf -a /etc/ssh/kh